Alkali bee: Nesting behavior

 While solitary, alkali bees frequently nest in high densities.
 Females lay 1 to 2 eggs a day, and spend most of the day building the cell for the egg.
 Immediately after emergence a female begins to excavate the main burrow which usually entails digging for about 12 hours.
 The dirt is removed and using the mandibles and foretarsi, formed into pellets which are then deposited around the entrance to the burrow.
-The burrows are usually about 15-20 cm in depth, but in laboratory conditions with looser soil, much deeper burrows have been created.
+The burrows are usually about 15–20 cm in depth, but in laboratory conditions with looser soil, much deeper burrows have been created.
 In addition to the main vertical burrow, smaller passageways are dug horizontally.
 From these shorter tunnels, small vertical holes called cells are created for oviposition.

 Cell creation usually begins the night after the main burrow is excavated.
 First, the "mine burrow" is dug and then a soil lining applied to the sides which reduces the size of the cell.
 Lastly a clear, lipid-rich secretion from the Dufour's gland (in the abdomen) is applied to the interior of the cell to waterproof it.

 After the cell is constructed, the female bee begins the process of provisioning.
 She brings back pollen and mixes it with nectar to form a ball which is then placed in the bottom of the cell.
 Any debris that makes its way into the cell during this period is meticulously removed.
 Once the pollen ball is completed, oviposition occurs.
 This is usually in the late afternoon.
 The egg is laid on top of the pollen ball, then the female leaves the cell without inspecting it and begins to cap the cell.
 The egg garners no further attention after this unless it becomes diseased.
 In this case, the cell will be opened and packed with dirt by the female.

 Three or four days after oviposition the egg hatches and the larva begins to consume the pollen ball.
 Once this has been consumed, the larva (now a prepupa) defecates and begins diapause.
 In the wild this process takes 11 to 12 days.
 In the southern region, eggs laid early in the season may emerge after this but for eggs later in the season or for those in the northern part of the range, the pupa will emerge as a bee in the following summer, cued by the warming soil temperatures.

 Feeding behavior

-Females must consume pollen as soon as they emerge in order for their ovaries develop.
+Females must consume pollen as soon as they emerge in order for their ovaries to develop.
 They continue to consume pollen for at least two weeks.
 It is believed that because solitary bees have very large, lipid-rich eggs the pollen provides the lipids and amino acids required for making these eggs.
 Pollen consumption is larger in younger females, and primarily occurs in the afternoon and evening as pollen collected early in the day goes toward larval provisioning.